 Anthropology is the study of people of the past and present in their cultural, biological and material contexts.
 From human evolution to endangered languages, cultural diversity to health disparities, Anthropology seeks answers to some of today’s most complex questions.
 How are we alike?
 What makes us different?
 Where are we headed?
 Our students and faculty are engaged in cutting-edge education and research to further our understanding of the world around us.
-We invite you to embark on the journey.

 Student Spotlight:Anthropology Student Fights for Social Justice: